UN report: Earth warming likely to pass limit set by leaders

 The authoritative Intergovernmental Panel on Climate Change (IPCC) report, which calls climate change clearly human-caused and “unequivocal,” makes more precise and warmer forecasts for the 21st century than it did last time it was issued in 2013.

 Each of five scenarios for the future, based on how much carbon emissions are cut, passes the more stringent of two thresholds set in the 2015 Paris climate agreement.
-World leaders agreed then to try to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) since the late 19th century because problems mount quickly after that.
-The limit is only a few tenths of a degree hotter than now because the world has already warmed nearly 1.1 degrees Celsius (2 degrees Fahrenheit) in the past century and a half.
+World leaders agreed then to try to limit warming to 2.7 degrees Fahrenheit since the late 19th century because problems mount quickly after that.
+The limit is only a few tenths of a degree hotter than now because the world has already warmed nearly 2 degrees Fahrenheit in the past century and a half.

-Under each scenario, the report said, the world will cross the 1.5 degrees Celsius warming mark in the 2030s, earlier than some past predictions.
+Under each scenario, the report said, the world will cross the 2 degrees Fahrenheit warming mark in the 2030s, earlier than some past predictions.
 Warming has ramped up in recent years, data shows.

-In three scenarios, the world will also likely exceed 2 degrees Celsius (3.6 degrees Fahrenheit) over pre-industrial times — the other, less stringent Paris goal — with far worse heat waves, droughts and flood-inducing downpours “unless deep reductions in carbon dioxide and other greenhouse gas emissions occur in the coming decades,” the report said.
+In three scenarios, the world will also likely exceed 3.6 degrees Fahrenheit over pre-industrial times — the other, less stringent Paris goal — with far worse heat waves, droughts and flood-inducing downpours “unless deep reductions in carbon dioxide and other greenhouse gas emissions occur in the coming decades,” the report said.

 “This report tells us that recent changes in the climate are widespread, rapid and intensifying, unprecedented in thousands of years,” said IPCC Vice Chair Ko Barrett, senior climate adviser for the U.S. National Oceanic and Atmospheric Administration.
 “The changes we experience will increase with further warming.”

-For example, the kind of heat wave that used to happen only once every 50 years now happens once a decade, and if the world warms another degree Celsius (1.8 degrees Fahrenheit), it will happen twice every seven years, the report said.
+For example, the kind of heat wave that used to happen only once every 50 years now happens once a decade, and if the world warms another 1.8 degrees Fahrenheit, it will happen twice every seven years, the report said.

 As the planet warms, places will get hit more not just by extreme weather but by multiple climate disasters that occur simultaneously, the report said.
 That’s like what’s now happening in the Western U.S., where heat waves, drought and wildfires compound the damage, Mearns said.